uzerpllp/uzerp-docs/content/_index.md

 ## About uzERP

-uzERP (yōō-zûrp) is a suite of business software that delivers big company functionality on a small company budget, including accounting, stock, manufacturing and more.
+uzERP is a suite of business software that delivers big company functionality on a small company budget, including accounting, stock, manufacturing and more.

 uzERP is free, Open Source software and was originally developed by [Severn Delta Limited](http://www.severndelta.co.uk) to replace a commercial Unix based [ERP](http://en.wikipedia.org/wiki/Enterprise_resource_planning) system.
 We like to think it has been made **BY** small business people **FOR** small business people.